Mystic-Slice/responsible-prompting-api/README.md

 4. Execute `pip install -r requirements.txt` to install project requirements

 > [!CAUTION]
-> If you get errors related to packages in this step, try updating your pip.
+> If you get errors related to packages in this step, try updating your `pip` by executing the following command on your console: `python -m pip install --upgrade pip`.
 > This usually solves most common issues.
-> `python -m pip install --upgrade pip`

 5. Generate a Hugging Face access token: https://huggingface.co/docs/hub/en/security-tokens
+6. Rename the `env` to `.env` (please note the dot at the beginning)
-6. In the `.env` file, replace `<include-token-here>` with your hugging face access token:
+7. In the `.env` file, replace `<include-token-here>` with your hugging face access token:
 ```
 HF_TOKEN= <include-token-here>
 ```
-5. Execute `python app.py`
+8. Execute `python app.py`
-6. Check if the message `* Serving Flask app 'app'` appears and you are good to go!
+9. Check if the message `* Serving Flask app 'app'` appears and you are good to go!
-7. In your browser, access http://127.0.0.1:8080/ and you will see the message 'Ready!'
+10. In your browser, access http://127.0.0.1:8080/ and you will see the message 'Ready!'

 ### Running the demo and accessing server routes